-For this piece, I used a stock library track for an Echelon Effect track called Visitors on The Bow Wave.
+For this piece, I used a stock library track for an Echelon Effect track called Visitors on The Bow Wave (check out Filmstro’s library of royalty free music).
 I felt the haunting feel of the music reflected the slightly eerie beauty of this rustic converted factory and the way it nestles in the thick of the jungle in the middle of nowhere.
-But it didn't quite sound Mexican enough so I blended in a sample from a flamenco guitar arpeggio.
+But it didn’t quite sound Mexican enough so I blended in a sample from a flamenco guitar arpeggio.

 If you could give one piece of advice to someone who wanted to get into the destination wedding filmmaking industry, what would it be?

 Don’t have kids!
 No seriously, the only part I find really challenging is being away from my family.
 Everything else is quite easy.
 I got into shooting abroad more because I love to travel and love to record the feelings and experiences on these journeys.
 This was my motivation for picking up a video camera in the first place, tens of years ago.
 If you have a similar passion, then you will do well.
 If you’re in it for the money, do local weddings!

 Where do you see your career progressing from here?